rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/dolibarr_16_contact_dump.md

 ### Dolibarr 16 pre-auth contact database dump

 Dolibarr version 16 < 16.0.5 is vulnerable to a pre-authentication contact database dump.
-An unauthenticated attacker may retreive a company’s entire customer file, prospects, suppliers, and potentially employee information if a contact file exists.
+An unauthenticated attacker may retrieve a company’s entire customer file, prospects, suppliers, and potentially employee information if a contact file exists.
 Both public and private notes are also included in the dump.

 ### Dolibarr GitHub Repository & Dolibarr setup with vulnerable docker image

-If you need to setup Dolibarr, this is the official GitHub Repository from Dolibarr or via docker with a unofficial but working image and docker-compose.
+If you need to setup Dolibarr, this is the official GitHub Repository from Dolibarr or via docker with an unofficial but working image and docker-compose.
 ```
 Official GitHub Repository: